JetBrains/intellij-sdk-docs/topics/appendix/resources/rider_extension_point_list.md

 </tldr>

-145 Extension Points and 9 Listeners for Rider
+145 Extension Points and 9 Listeners

 See [](intellij_platform_extension_point_list.md) for IntelliJ Platform.